Who we are » Board/officers

 Green Burial Council Certification

-Katey Bean (Secretary), is a landscape architect in Washington state whose practice includes ecological restoration.
+Katey Bean, Director (Secretary), is a landscape architect in Washington state whose practice includes ecological restoration.
 Her thesis on green cemeteries earned an award from the Washington chapter of the American Society of Landscape Architecs in 2006.
 Katey is interested in how green cemeteries can connect people in meaningful ways to their local environment.

-John Eric Rolfstad (Treasurer), is the Executive Director for the PEOPLE'S MEMORIAL Association (PMA) in Washington state; the oldest and largest nonprofit memorial society.
+John Eric Rolfstad, Director (Treasurer), is the Executive Director for the PEOPLE'S MEMORIAL Association (PMA) in Washington state; the oldest and largest nonprofit memorial society.
 In addition, he is Executive Director of the PEOPLE'S MEMORIAL Funeral Cooperative which is a member owned funeral home in Seattle, WA.
 Involved in social change for over 30 years, John Eric has also served on the national boards of Lutherans Concerned and Lutheran Gay and Lesbian Ministries.